PostgreSQL Change Data Capture

 You may name the publication anything you wish.
 In this example, we’ll use batchsh_plumber.

-CREATE PUBLICATION batchsh_plumber FOR ALL TABLES;
+CREATE PUBLICATION batchsh_plumber FOR ALL TABLES;Create a replication slot

-For this example, we’ll name ours plumber_slot
+For this example, we’ll name ours plumber_slot.

-The most important thing to note here is that pgoutput
+The most important thing to note here is that pgoutput is the output plugin.

 SELECT * FROM pg_create_logical_replication_slot('plumber_slot', 'pgoutput');